2018 League Rules & Playing Conditions + T20 K.O. Rules

 (b) Should an umpire fail to keep an appointment the Home Club will inform the League Secretary

 (c) In the event of an umpire failing to attend or no umpire being available the two captains must agree as to who shall be deemed as umpires for the match.
-Captains cannot object to a club’s nominated umpire provided he has attended a ‘Fair Play’ training session or is an ECB qualified umpire.
+Captains cannot object to a club’s nomination, provided he is an experienced umpire and has attended a ‘Fair Play’ training session or is an ECB qualified umpire.

 10. PLAYING CONDITIONS